labgrid-project/labgrid/doc/usage.rst

 pytest Plugin
 -------------
-Labgrid includes a `pytest <http://pytest.org>`_ plugin to simplify writing tests which involve embedded boards.
+labgrid includes a `pytest <http://pytest.org>`_ plugin to simplify writing tests which involve embedded boards.
 The plugin is configured by providing an environment config file (via the --lg-env pytest option, or the LG_ENV environment variable)